koreymacdougall/config_files/notes/cheatsheet.md

 #### Info
     history - shows history of an image tag - tags an image to a name (local or registry)
+# FLASH
+    - can use lightspark, available as standalone and broswer extensoin
 # METADATA
 ## mp3 files
   - strip with id3lib